 Packing Tips for Everest Base Camp Trek in January

-- There may be days when you must walk across snow, so be sure to wear shoes with spikes to prevent slipping on the trail.
+There may be days when you must walk across snow, so wear shoes with spikes to prevent slipping on the trail.

-Please take note that these are only suggestions to aid in your packing for your January EBC Trek.
+Please note that these are only suggestions to aid in packing for your January EBC Trek.
 You are allowed to adapt to your circumstances.
-For more detail info: what to pack for Everest Base Camp Trek
+For more detailed info: what to pack for Everest Base Camp Trek

 How to Avoid Altitude Sickness in January While Trekking to EBC?